Kiln Maintenance Guide: Tips for Top Performance

 Caring for your kiln is an essential part of making pottery, as it can prolong the life of your kiln and improve its performance.
 One of the best things you can do for your kiln is to perform regular maintenance checks.

 As a kiln owner, it’s essential to perform routine maintenance and care to ensure the longevity and proper functioning of the kiln.
 I’ll discuss some key kiln maintenance tips designed to help you get the most out of your investment.
-From regular inspections to proper cleaning and storage, this guide will ensure that your kiln stays in optimal condition for years to come.
+From regular inspections to proper cleaning and storage, this guide will help keep your kiln in optimal condition for years to come.

 I will go through the basic maintenance first, then take a closer look at the maintenance needed for both the electric and gas kilns.